LokiLabs/microsoft-graph-docs/concepts/graph-explorer/graph-explorer-features.md

 [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer/) is a developer tool that lets you conveniently make Microsoft Graph REST API requests and view corresponding responses.
 This article describes how to use some of the important features in Graph Explorer.

+[Graph Explorer Sample Teams](TODO) exists alongside the web application to mock Teams app permissions by showing resource-specific consent and is used to support "Teams application" mode in the web application.

+## Use Graph Explorer as sample Teams application

+To use resource-specific consent permissions, you must switch the mode via the **Use Graph Explorer as a Sample Teams application** option in the "More options" selector next to your profile when you’re signed in and download the [Graph Explorer](LINK) Microsoft Teams app.

+- Learn more about [Graph Explorer](./graph-explorer-features-teams-app.md) Microsoft Teams app features.

-## Consent to permissions
+## Consent to delegated permissions

 The user or administrator must grant Graph Explorer the correct permissions via a consent process to access data in Microsoft Graph.
-Consent to permissions in Graph Explorer either via the **Modify permissions** tab or the **Select permissions** option in the settings gear next to your profile when you’re signed in.
+Consent to permissions in Graph Explorer either via the **Modify permissions** tab or the **Select permissions** option in the "More options" selector next to your profile when you’re signed in.
 The **Modify permissions** tab lists all permissions you need to run the query in the address bar.

 To consent to permissions: